Math Course Offerings

 MATH 212 Mathematical Applications for Upper Elementary and Middle School

-Intended for education majors, this course examines the mathematics taught in upper elementary and middle schools.
-Students will explore topics recommended in the NCTM standards, such as problem solving, reasoning, number relationships, number theory and probability.
+Intended for Education majors, this course examines the mathematics taught in upper elementary and middle schools.
+Students will explore topics recommended in the NCTM Standards, such as problem solving, reasoning, number relationships, number theory and probability.
 This course focuses on mathematical content, not teaching methods.
-Prerequisite: four years of college preparatory math in high school or MATH 114, MATH 115 or MATH 123.
-Alternate years.
+Prerequisite: MATH 120.

 MATH 220 Principles of Geometry

-Intended for elementary education majors, this course examines the geometry taught in elementary and middle school mathematics.
+Intended for Elementary Education majors, this course examines the geometry taught in elementary and middle school mathematics.
 Students will develop a deeper understanding of such topics as measurement including length, area and volume; similar and congruent figures; polygons; constructions; symmetry; rigid motion; the fundamental properties of Euclidean and other geometries; and problem solving with geometric applications.
 This course focuses on mathematical content, not teaching methods.
-Prerequisite: four years of college preparatory mathematics in high school or MATH 114, MATH 115, MATH 123 or MATH 124.
-Alternate years.
+Prerequisite: MATH 120.

 MATH 233 Calculus and Analytic Geometry 3